-Particularly notable are the GFCM measures on the establishment of fisheries restricted areas in order to protect the deep sea sensitive habitats, namely Recommendation 30/2006/3, which prohibits fishing with towed dredges and bottom trawl nets within "Lophelia reef off Capo Santa Maria di Leuca", "The Nile delta area cold hydrocarbon seeps" and "The Eratosthenes Seamount", and Recommendation 33/2009/1 on the fisheries restricted area in the Gulf of Lions.
+The GFCM has the purpose of promoting the development, conservation, rational management and best utilization of all marine living resources, as well as the sustainable development of aquaculture in the area falling under its competence.
+Particularly notable are the measures on the establishment of fisheries restricted areas in order to protect the deep sea sensitive habitats, namely Recommendation 30/2006/3, adopted in 2006, which prohibits fishing with towed dredges and bottom trawl nets within "Lophelia reef off Capo Santa Maria di Leuca", "The Nile delta area cold hydrocarbon seeps" and "The Eratosthenes Seamount", and recommendation 33/2009/1, adopted in 2009, on the fisheries restricted area in the Gulf of Lions.
+Among the other measures adopted within the GFCM framework, Recommendation 2005/1 on the management of certain fisheries exploiting demersal and deepwater species can be recalled, insofar as it prohibits the use of towed dredges and trawl nets fisheries at depths beyond 1000 m.
 Under Recommendation 31/2007/2, the GFCM Secretariat is requested to cooperate with the Pelagos Sanctuary Secretariat on the exchange of data.